 Nothing beats a big bowl of fresh homemade roasted vegetable salsa!
 This has a nice fresh flavor and can be made as hot as you want by using more or fewer jalapenos.

 The Hubby and I both prefer a less chunky version of salsa, and I blend everything in a large food processor.
 And the salsa has developed over the years and I discovered that I love roasting the veggies beforehand.
 I like to mix up my peppers too, I’ve added a dried guajillo and ancho pepper, along with canned ancho chili, or used hatch peppers.
 Other times I’ve roasted fresh poblanos if I can find them.

 The tomatoes roast very quickly, followed by the tomatillos and peppers.
 Make sure to keep an eye on them!
-I think roasted vegetable salsa is my number one choice for salsa.
+I think roasting the vegetables is my number one choice for salsa.
 Roasting adds a smokey hint to the salsa, bringing it up a notch.
-I like to place the veggies under the broiler in my Ninja-8-in-1 until charred or char over the flames on a gas stove.
+I like to place the veggies under the broiler in my Ninja-8-in-1 (or oven) until charred or char over the flames on a gas stove.
+Due to the “liquidy” nature of the tomatoes and tomatillos, just roast everything on a foil lined pan.

 Roasted Vegetable Salsa